ariesmaulana/base-fast-api/README.md

 # Base FastAPI Project

-This is a base project for a FastAPI application with user authentication.
+This is a base project for a FastAPI application, currently only have feature user authentication.

 ## Project Structure